• CSC Home Page

 • Next Page

-[ The Scientific Case for Creation > Earth Sciences > The Earth Has Experienced a Worldwide Flood. >
+[ The Scientific Case for Creation > Earth Sciences > The Earth Has Experienced a Worldwide Flood. > The Seemingly Impossible Events of a Worldwide Flood Are Credible, If Examined Closely. > Was There Room?]

 131. Was There Room?

 Since the flood, many offspring of those on the Ark would have become reproductively isolated to some degree due to mutations, natural genetic variations, and geographic dispersion.
 Thus, variations within a kind have proliferated.
 Each variation or species we see today did not have to be on the Ark.
-For example, a pair of wolflike animals were probably ancestors of the coyotes, dingoes, jackals, and hundreds of varieties of domestic dogs.
+For example, a few wolflike animals were probably ancestors of the coyotes, dingoes, jackals, and hundreds of varieties of domestic dogs.
 (This is microevolution, not macroevolution, because each member of the dog kind can interbreed and has the same organs and genetic structure.)
 Could the Ark have held dinosaurs and elephants?
 Certainly, if they were young.

 • Previous Page